grannycart/by-sound-alone/content/preview.md

 ...

-_"It does seem odd.
-We're just a cargo sub," Percy said, looking steadily at Shakes.
-"Of course, we're always being harassed by various Authorities in general-like ways --- that's just part of the business.
-But usually it's more of an ask-questions-first kind of interaction.
-And we're fuckin' small potatoes by any measure you care to put to it.
-They have wars to fight and borders to defend up there.
+_"They have wars to fight and borders to defend up there.
 They spend their concentrated long-term resources on their never-ending fucking conflicts with each other.
 Harassing commerce too much is bad for, well, business."_

 **...And all technology remains strictly mechanical...**